 The “Mark Wandall Traffic Safety Act” (Florida Statute 316.0083) mandates that a $158 fine be imposed upon the registered owner of a vehicle that passes through a red light, regardless of who was actually driving the vehicle.
 However, if timely paid, enforcement of the notice of violation is not considered a conviction and points are not made part of the owner’s driving record.
 Unsurprisingly, a portion of the revenue generated from the issuance of the notice of violation goes into the State’s general revenue fund.
 However, the big winner is the city.
 They get to keep $75 out of each and every $158 notice of violation.

-One school of thought is to comply with the “Notice of Violation” and simply pay the $158.
+One school of thought is to comply with the “Notice of Violation” and simply pay the $158 within 60 days from the date it is mailed.
 After all, there are no points that go on the driving record and it eliminates the risk that the fine will increase or that points could be assessed (if you challenge the violation and lose).
 On the other hand, there are downsides to paying the “Notice of Violation.”
 The obvious problem that arises is when you weren’t actually driving the vehicle, yet have to suffer the penalty for another person’s actions.
 Furthermore, it sends the message to the government that the use of red light cameras is an acceptable means of generating revenue and enforcing traffic laws, when the studies show no rational relationship between the use of cameras and the reduction of traffic accidents.

-You can challenge the citation by submitting a sworn, notarized affidavit that alleges one of the following four defenses:
+You can challenge the citation by submitting a sworn, notarized affidavit that alleges one of the following five defenses:

 A.) You ran the red light in order to yield the right of way to an emergency vehicle or a funeral procession;